-global administrator - An authorized administrator of the network who maintains all aspects of the R3000, except for managing master IP groups and their members, and their associated filtering profiles.
-The global administrator configures the R3000, sets up master IP groups, and performs routine maintenance on the server.
+global administrator - An authorized administrator of the network who maintains all aspects of the ProxyBlocker, except for managing master IP groups, NT and LDAP domains, and each member's associated filtering profile.
+The global administrator configures the ProxyBlocker, sets up master IP groups and NT/LDAP domains, and performs routine maintenance on the server.

-group administrator - An authorized administrator of the network who maintains a master IP group, setting up and managing members within that group.
-This administrator also adds and maintains customized library categories for the group.
+group administrator - An authorized administrator of the network who maintains a master IP group or NT/LDAP domain/group, and sets up and manages members within the group/domain.
+This administrator also adds and maintains customized library categories for group/domain members.